cftgithub/cftgithub.github.io/README.md

 # cftgithub.github.io
+### Purpose:
+This is a demonstration on deploying through GitHub.
-This will be a live page!
+This is a live page!